cesarnml/99bottles/README.md

 #### 3.5 Refactoring Systematically

-Fowler:
+According to Martin Fowler:

-- `Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure.`
+> "Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure."

 - Two Step Approach to New Requirements:
   - 1. Refactor (safe refactoring relies upon tests)
   - 2. TDD once code is Open to new requirement